 Advisor for international students (International Office)

-As soon as you receive your admission letter from the University of Oldenburg, you should follow these 10 steps.
+We very much welcome your decision to study at the University of Oldenburg.
+As soon as you receive your admission letter, you should follow these 10 steps.

 Many international students require a visa for their stay in Oldenburg.
 Visas can be obtained from the German diplomatic mission in your home country.
 Processing applications can take up to three months.
 For the visa, you will need to present your admission letter from the University of Oldenburg (Zulassung), a valid passport, and proof of adequate funding (Finanzierungsnachweis).
 Citizens of EU countries and other countries (e.g. the USA, Australia) do not require an entry visa.
 Please check if you need an entry visa to Germany or not: